 One of the things I would like to see changed is the removal of the medium power level.
 In use, I found no need for it, as the useful light it gave me was not really any different from the low level.
 Essentially, I found it superfluous and thought it could be removed entirely from the light without any loss of usefulness.

-Also, I think I would be happy if the low level output was cut in half.
+Also, I think I would be happy if the low-level output was cut in half from its stated 30 lumens.
 For small tasks – such as providing light to get a key in a door or reading a note – 30 lumens was still a bit of overkill for my tastes.

 The Streamlight ProTac 2AAA that I reviewed, by comparison, has a low mode of only 10 lumens.
 I found that to be a very good output level for many things.

 Skip down to the power section to see how well a single battery performed at the high output level.

 The strobe mode seemed to work very well: flashes were bright and fast.
 Standing on the wrong side of the light, I can say that the strobing was somewhat disorienting in low light.